 Eligibility: The Mayo Innovation Scholars Program is open to current CSB and SJU Juniors and Seniors only; in particular, those who meet a GPA requirement of 3.2 or above.

-Application Process: Submit the items outlined below to Lisa Lindgrenfirstname.lastname@example.org (Majors in GBUS, ECON, COMM, and ACFN) or Jen Schaeferemail@example.com (students majoring in BIOL, BIO/CHEM, NURS, Integrative Health Sciences, and Pre-professional programs in the Natural Sciences).
+Application Process: Submit the items outlined below to Lisa Lindgren/ email@example.com (Majors in GBUS, ECON, COMM, and ACFN) or Jen Schaefer/ firstname.lastname@example.org (students majoring in BIOL, BIO/CHEM, NURS, Integrative Health Sciences, Pre-professional programs in the Natural Sciences, Physics, MATH, and CSCI).
 Application materials should be submitted as one PDF attachment in the following order:

-Selection Criteria: Faculty will review applications and select students, who will be notified by Friday, October 17, 2014.
-Students must accept by Monday, October 20, 2014.
-The selected students will work as a team with a MBA project leader from St. Thomas or Augsburg at least once in the time between selection as an MISP participant and the required fall training on October 29 or 30.
+Selection Criteria: Faculty will review applications and select students, who will be notified by Friday, October 9, 2015.
+Students must accept by Monday, October 12, 2015.
+Selected students will work as a team with an MBA project leader from St. Thomas or Augsburg at least once in the time between selection as an MISP participant and the required fall training on October 29 or 30.

 For helpful tips on cover letter and resume writing, please visit the Career Services website; make an appointment with a career counselor for a resume or cover letter critique too.